leonardo-buezo/leonardo-buezo/README.md

 - 👋 Hello World!
   I’m @leonardo-buezo, I am a software engineering enthusiast, essentially a brave QA who likes coding!

-- 👀 I’m interested in ... financials & entrepreneurship, sports (cycling & running).
+- 👀 I’m interested in ... entrepreneurship, sports (cycling & running), music and Wellness.
-- 🌱 I’m currently learning ...
-Stock Exchange, Fintech businesses and Sport businesses.
 - 💞️ I’m looking to collaborate on ... democratize access to technology and financial education in Latin America.

 - 📫 How to reach me ... [ig: @leobuessi] [tw: @LeoBuezo_Arg]

 <!---